Occupations in the Food Service Sector

 - Corporate-owned establishments;

-There is an ongoing labour shortage in this sector, especially due to high turnover resulting from low levels of compensation, we well as challenging work schedules and conditions.
-As long as newcomers are willing, there are many employment opportunities for them, at least at the entry level,
+Currently, the sector is suffering through a labour shortage due to high turnover because of low compensation, as well as challenging work schedules and conditions.
+As long as newcomers are willing, there are many employment opportunities available to them.